 People don’t trust their artistic abilities

 Creating a photo book may be intimidating.
-For many people it is only one of the very few artistic projects they actively participate in during their lives.
-Vast majority of people do not believe in their creative talents.
-For anecdotal evidence it is good to watch the beginning of this popular TED speech where Graham Shaw embarks on a mission to make people believe they can draw.
-When audience members are asked to raise their hand if they think they can draw, only one or two percent of people raises them.
+For many people, it is only one of the very few artistic projects they actively participate in during their lives.
+The vast majority of people do not believe in their creative talents.
+For anecdotal evidence, it is good to watch the beginning of this popular TED speech where Graham Shaw embarks on a mission to make people believe they can draw.
+When audience members are asked to raise their hand if they think they can draw, only one or two percent of people raise them.

 A few final thoughts

 Thankfully, the reasons behind people not buying photo books which we listed here are not dealbreakers.
+To overcome most of them, you can invest in professional photobook software.
 There is something that can be done to eliminate these problems from the buying process.
 To see what that might be, please stay tuned!